1,000+ Opportunities

 Save a search for “California Department of Social Services (CDSS) Refugee Programs Bureau (RPB)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Qualifying nonprofit organizations providing services to Afghan newcomers with eligible immigration status in California.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: Qualifying nonprofit organizations providing services to Afghan newcomers with eligible immigration status in California.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program